moonbitlang/moonbit-docs/moonbit-docs/docs/tour.md

 This automatically installs MoonBit in `$HOME/.moon` and adds it to your `PATH`.

+If you encounter `moon` not found after installation, try restarting your terminal or vscode to let the environment variable take effect.

 Do notice that MoonBit is not production-ready at the moment, it's under active development.
 To update MoonBit, just run the commands above again.

 Running `moon help` gives us a bunch of subcommands.
 But right now the only commands we need are `build` `run` and `new`.